chiubaca/100-days-of-code/log.md

 **Thoughts:**: This is the hardest thing about programming ,getting stuck and not being sure why.
 I've been focusing a lot of CSS recently and writing up markup .
 Jumping straight into some Python after a little while is a bit of a shock to the system.
 Will mess around with the the logic a bit more tomomorrow then go back to finishing my CSS work and play with Flexbox.

 **Link to work:** uploading soon

+### Day 4: January 5, 2017

+**Today's Progress**: I think i've finally cracked question 5 of Project Euler, its taking longer than 5 secs to work out.
+So need to refine the logic somemore .
+I'm just happy i got the while loop working correctly, so in my eyes its still a success .
+I've taken a brute for approach to solving the questions which clearly isnt efficent .

+**Thoughts:**:  I  dontthink my maths is good enough to efficently work on project Euler .
+If i carry on with more Project Euler questions this will become #100daysofProjectEuler.
+Will definetly go back to web dev tomorrow and at last- Flexbox!!

+**Link to work:** uploading soon

 <!---
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)